...

 • John Denker has a very extensive web site about how airplanes fly.
 It includes not only the usual discussion of various common fallacies about wings, but plenty of practical physics for real pilots.

-• Lately I've enjoyed perusing some of the articles on the Inside Higher Ed website.
-Also check out BlueSci which is a science magazine written by Cambridge University students.
+• Lately I've enjoyed perusing some of the articles at Inside Higher Ed.

 • The Nobel prizes were announced recently.
 A complete description of the physics prizes are in chronological order.